 Hay on Wye - Mad Hatters Craft Market

 I think we are all enjoying finding things to do in this new world of ours.
 Maybe visiting places locally that we’ve not done for a while, or discovering some of our brilliant shops and markets which really need our support right now.
-If that’s the case, we can highly recommend a visit to Hay-on-Wye this weekend.
-Not only is it a lovely place, but on Saturday you can drop in to the MAD HATTERS CRAFT MARKET.
+If that’s the case, we can highly recommend a visit to Hay-on-Wye tomorrow (Sunday).
+Not only is it a lovely place, but you can drop in to the MAD HATTERS CRAFT MARKET.

 It’s a lovely collection of fabulous craft all under one roof, in the most perfect of settings.
 We always think what is so nice with events like this, is that you get to see, and treat yourself to something very special.
 You also chat and meet the person who has made and brought it to you.